xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-preferences.md

 Katalon Studio supports customizable hotkeys for Object Spy function so that users can choose the preferred combination or avoid confliction with UAT hotkeys.

-> This ability to change hotkeys for Object Spy only affect Chrome browser.
+> This ability to change hotkeys for Object Spy only affects the Chrome browser.
 Other browsers will be considered for future releases.

 ## Apply Dark theme